ibexa/documentation-developer/docs/pim/enable_purchasing_products.md

 ## Product availability

-To enable adding a product to basket, you must configure product [availability](pim.md#product-availability-and-stock) with positive or infinite stock.
+To enable adding a product to cart, you must configure product [availability](pim.md#product-availability-and-stock) with positive or infinite stock.